hrissan/smartbudget2/README.md

+# Smart Budget 2 app source code

 ![In App Store](AppStoreScreen.png)

-# smartbudget2
+# How to build

-Once popular Smart Budget 2 app source code

 I have no idea how to build this.
 It was developed using Microsoft Xamarin Studio, that's why the source code in C#.